State Fair Community College: History

 The campus opened with one building – a 35,000-square-foot facility with six modular units connected by a central hallway.

-Presidents of the college have been Fred Davis (1925-2013; 1967-1984), Marvin Fielding (1984-1997), Stephen Poort (1997-2003), Marsha Drennon (2003-2013), and Joanna Anderson, (2013–2022).
+Presidents of the college have been Fred Davis (1925-2013; 1967–1984), Marvin Fielding (1984-1997), Stephen Poort (1997-2003), Marsha Drennon (2003-2013), and Joanna Anderson (2013–2022).

 Over the years SFCC has added new programs such as Engineering, Sustainable Agriculture, Renewable Energy in Biomass, Wind, and Solar energy, online courses, and dual-credit courses at 28 high school locations.
 Additionally, SFCC has residence halls at the Sedalia campus dormitories to better serve students.

-The college has received ongoing accreditation by The Higher Learning Commission of the North Central Association of Colleges and Schools.
-In spring 2005 SFCC was admitted as an Academic Quality Improvement Program institution by HLC/NCA.
-Today the college offers more than 30 programs.
+The college is accredited by the Higher Learning Commission.
+Today, the college offers more than 30 academic programs.